tomberget/github-actions-workshop/lessons/001-getting-started.md

 ### Workflow Doesn't Appear

 If you don't see your workflow in the Actions tab:

 - **Check the file location**: Must be in `.github/workflows/`
 - **Check YAML syntax**: One misplaced space can break YAML.
-Use a YAML validator like [yamllint.com](http://www.yamllint.com/)
+Use a YAML validator like [yamllint.com](http://www.yamllint.com/), or install a YAML extension in your code editor (for VSCode, we recommend `me-dutour-mathieu.vscode-github-actions`)
 - **Verify the file extension**: Must be `.yml` or `.yaml`
 - **Ensure you pushed**: Run `git push` to upload your changes

 ### Workflow Fails

 If your workflow shows a red X:

 - Click on the failed workflow run to see error details
 - Expand the failing step to see the exact error message
 - Common issues include typos in commands or incorrect YAML indentation

 ### YAML Indentation

 YAML is sensitive to indentation (like Python).
-Use spaces, not tabs, and be consistent:
+Therefore, it's important to stay consistent:

 ```yaml
 # Correct